intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Implementation/Datasets/pms Dataset.md

 - It allows Packs to be hot-swapped on site without any re-configuration needed.

+---

-# Dataset Structure
+# Request Structure

-The following snippet shows the structure of a `pms` dataset:
+The following snippet shows the structure of a `pms` request:

 ```json
 {